Unsafe Lane Changing Accidents

 You may recover at least some damages as long as you are not completely responsible for your own injuries.
 A court will consider whether your conduct contributed to the accident, and reduce your compensation award based on that amount if appropriate.
 For example, if a jury finds you to be 40 percent at fault, you may be able to collect 60 percent of your total losses from the defendant.

 Types of recoverable damages following a motorcycle accident may include compensation for current and expected medical care, lost income, property damage, pain and suffering, and more.
-Florida negligence claims have a four-year time limit, which begins to run from the date the crash occurred.Serving Injured Motorcyclists in Boynton Beach
+Florida negligence claims have a four-year time limit, which begins to run from the date the crash occurred.Serving Injured Motorcyclists in West Palm Beach

-At the Boynton Beach law firm of Frankl & Kominsky, we provide our clients with dedicated representation as they cope with their injuries.
+At the West Palm Beach law firm of Frankl & Kominsky, we provide our clients with dedicated representation as they cope with their injuries.
 Our motorcycle accident lawyers can help you if a driver struck you while changing lanes.
 We can go over the facts of your case, assess your rights, and pursue a claim for damages if we decide to move forward with representing you.
-If you are in Boca Raton, Lake Worth, West Palm Beach, or elsewhere in South Florida, call us today at (855) 800-8000 to set up a free initial consultation.
+If you are in Boca Raton, Lake Worth, or elsewhere in Palm Beach County, call us today at (855) 800-8000 to set up a free initial consultation.
 You can also complete our online form.
 We speak Spanish and Creole.